oconnor0/BeaconRoad/CoreRules.md

 * A **greatbow**
     * *A common two-handed greatbow (3 load) can effectively shoot to 150' and rolls a [d10] effect die.*
 * A **light crossbow**
-    * *A common two-handed light crossbow (2 load) can effectively shoot to 50' and rolls a [d8] effect die, and takes an Action to reload.*
+    * *A common two-handed light crossbow (1 load) can effectively shoot to 50' and rolls a [d8] effect die, and you must Act to reload it.*
 * A **heavy crossbow**
-    * *A common two-handed heavy crossbow (3 load) can effectively shoot to 150', rolls a [d10] effect die, and takes an Action to reload.*
+    * *A common two-handed heavy crossbow (2 load) can effectively shoot to 150', rolls a [d10] effect die, and you must Act to reload it.*
 * A **sling**
     * *A common light one-handed sling (1 load) can effectively shoot to 100' and rolls a [d8] effect die.*
 * A **spear-thrower**